 - Once the turkey is done, remove the roaster from the oven, open the bag and with the help of a turkey baster, pump the juices and reserve them to make the gravy.

-- Wait at least 30 minutes to carefully place the turkey in the carving board or on your serving plate.
+- Wait 30 minutes to carefully place the turkey on the carving board or your serving platter.

 - Untie the turkey.
 If you stuff it with apples and onions, discard them.
 If you stuff with stuffing, no further action is required.

-The answer to the question of how long should a turkey be roasted in the oven is a simple one: it all depends on the size and weight of the bird.
-Following are the oven times according to different weights, and taking into account the oven is preheated at 325°F:
+The answer to the question of how long a turkey should be roasted in the oven is simple: it all depends on the size and weight of the bird.
+Following are the oven times according to different weights, and taking into account that the oven is preheated at 325°F:

 - For a turkey 8 to 12-pound, serving 8 people, roast it for 3.5 to 4.5 hours.